lehrerhans/Remote-Stick-with-ESP32/README.md

 uC ESP32-S2
 uC Board: Lolin S2 mini

 The buttons are read in with Interrupt-Routines.
-The ESP32-S2 has one core, with 32 interrupts The buttons cann be pressed short, long (1sec) or very long (4sec) The pressing times are customizable.
+The ESP32-S2 has one core, with 32 interrupts. </br>
+The buttons cann be pressed short, long (1sec) or very long (4sec), </br>
+The pressing times are customizable.